 Sprouted corn for chickens

 Give them access to your kale and broccoli, or the vermicompost from a worm farm and they simply go crazy in a feeding frenzy not unlike gannets diving into a shoal of fish.

-Desiring to improve the nutrition of our free range hens, we started sprouting corn and were immediately struck by how easy it is; and how much the birds love it, and choose it over commercial feeds.
+Desiring to improve the nutrition of our free range hens, we started sprouting corn and were immediately struck by how easy it is; and how much the birds love it and choose it over commercial feeds.

-In humans, seeds contain many anti-nutrients that inhibit the absorption of certain minerals like iron and calcium from our food.
+Seeds contain many anti-nutrients that inhibit the absorption of certain minerals like iron and calcium from our food.

-Certainly the hens go bananas over the sprouted corn, but are indifferent to dried maize kernels and fast food pellets.
+Certainly the hens go bananas over the sprouted corn; but are indifferent to dried maize kernels and fast food pellets.

+Sprouted corn for chickens